jschuster/dotfiles/README.md

 So basically all you need is

-* checkout this repo somehwere on your mac
+* checkout this repo somehwere on your Mac (as mentioned, you can fork it beforehand so you can have a custom zshrc)
 * navigate into the folder and execute
     ```
     make install